-Trekking poles are backpacking's answer to high-speed Internet: Once you've gotten into the habit, there's
+| Trekking Poles Trekking poles are backpacking's answer to high-speed Internet: Once you've gotten into the habit, there's

+no going back.
 Poles reduce fatigue and susceptibility to overuse injuries by absorbing as much as 20

 percent of the impact on your legs and back.
 Some weight is transferred from users’ legs